presslabs/toplytics/readme.txt

 The outcome will look like this:

 1.)
 This is the most visited post - 123 Views

 2.)
-This is the second most visited post - 99 Views 3.)
+This is the second most visited post - 99 Views

+3.)
 This is the third most visited post - 12 Views

-= How to use the custom template? =
-To use a custom template you just need to copy the file `toplytics-template.php` from toplytics' plugin folder to your theme folder.

-Then you can customize your template.
-The plugin will first search for the file `toplytics-template.php` in the active theme folder and if that's not found it will search in the plugin folder.
-The custom template from the theme folder has priority over the one in the plugin folder.

-= How can I use the shortcode? =
-The shortcode has 3 parameters: period -> default=month (today/week/month), numberposts -> default=5 (min=1/max=20), showviews -> default=false (true/false)

-Shortcode example:

-`[toplytics period="week" numberposts="3" showviews="true"]`

-The shortcode can be used within post/pages and in other widgets from the sidebar.
-For any parameter that is not used, the default value will be used.

 == Changelog ==